 It is important to clean up spills and remove hazards from your work area.
 If spills are large or contain hazardous materials or blood, call the Facilities & Maintenance Office for removal by trained individuals.
 DO ATTEMPT TO CLEAN UP ON YOUR OWN UNLESS YOU HAVE BEEN PROPERLY TRAINED!
 If your position requires first aid response or facilities cleaning, you should request special training through the Office of Emergency Preparedness & Safety at 909.607.2760.

-Hazard Communication Program, Including Material Safety Data Sheets (MSDS)
+Hazard Communication Program, Including Safety Data Sheets (SDS)

 Special Hazards of Your Job

-HMC employees are responsible for keeping themselves informed of workplace hazards, participating in training, following all applicable safety policies and procedures, and promptly reporting hazards and accidents.
+HMC employees are responsible for keeping themselves informed of workplace hazards, participating in training, following all applicable safety policies and procedures, and promptly reporting hazards and accidents to their supervisor.
 Employees should contact their Supervisor for information regarding the safety health hazards they may be exposed to in their role at HMC.
 Supervisors are responsible for determining the and providing the appropriate workplace safety training for employees.

 Faculty, advisors, and senior researchers are ultimately responsible for the design and supervision of laboratory, research and classroom exercises.

 For more information regarding workplace safety responsibilities please review the Harvey Mudd College Injury and Illness Prevention Program .

-In an office setting, employees should pay particular attention to the ergonomic set-up of desks and computers.
+In an office setting, employees should pay particular attention to the ergonomic set-up of desks, computers and other daily use equipment.
 If you spend long periods of time using a computer, other office equipment, or perform any type of repetitive motion during the course of your work, be sure to change your position at least once every half hour to avoid eye strain, back and neck strain, and repetitive injuries such as carpal tunnel.
 Call the Office of Emergency Preparedness & Safety 909.607.2760 or the CUC Environmental Health & Safety Office 909.621.8538 if you need assistance in determining the correct ergonomic settings for your equipment.